9 Observed Fisher information

 9.1 Definition of the observed Fisher information

-We will see in more detail later that the observed Fisher information plays an important role at quantifying the uncertainty of a maximum likelihood estimate.
+The observed Fisher information plays an important role in quantifying the uncertainty of a maximum likelihood estimate.

 Transformation properties

-As a consequence of the invariance of the score function and curvature function the observed Fisher information is invariant against transformations of the sample space.
-This is the same invariance also shown by the expected Fisher information and by the KL divergence.
+As a consequence of the invariance of the score function and curvature function the observed Fisher information is invariant under transformations of the sample space.
+This is the same invariance also shown by the Fisher information and by the KL divergence.

-\(\color{Red} \blacktriangleright\) Like the expected Fisher information the observed Fisher information (as a Hessian matrix) transforms covariantly under change of model parameters — see Section 5.1.4.
+\(\color{Red} \blacktriangleright\) Like the Fisher information the observed Fisher information (as a Hessian matrix) transforms covariantly under change of model parameters — see Section 5.2.1.

 Relationship between observed and expected Fisher information